julia-albert-3107/Masters_thesis/README.md

 6. Click "Add"
 7. Repeat step 3 - 6 to add the other process groups

+## Python data import - Integration Process
+- the code to import the wave radar and met mast data from Nordsee Ost (NSO) and Gwynt-y-Mor (GyM) can be found in the folder [Python data import](https://github.com/julia-albert-3107/Masters_thesis/tree/main/Python%20data%20import)
+- the code is include explanatory comments
+- the location of the files might have to be adjusted in the code

 ### Option 2: Import all data flows as NiFi templates
 1. Download the xml files from the [NiFi Code folder](https://github.com/julia-albert-3107/Masters_thesis/tree/main/NiFi%20Code)
 2. Start Apache NiFi